codeblooded/codeblooded/README.md

 As a Software Engineer with full-stack experience, my work spans frameworks, microservices, web applications, embedded scripts, and Kubernetes controllers.
 I’m also passionate about deep learning models and iOS development.

-My wife and I, along with our two dogs, call the San Francisco Bay Area home.
+My wife, our 2 dogs, and I call the San Francisco Bay Area home.
 Currently, I work at Google on Search.

 ### Skills